zzahkaboom24/ColorHoster/README.md

 ## Service Management (`--service` option)

 ColorHoster can run as a background service on any OS using the `--service` option: `create`, `start`, `stop`, or `delete`.
 When you run `--service create` with any CLI options, those options are saved to a `colorhoster.toml` config file next to the executable and will become the default options for both service and CLI usage (unless overridden).
+To create/delete the service on most OSes you need to run command with **administrative privileges**.
+On MacOS you also need to make sure the binary has disk access (to read JSON configs).
+This is configured under security section in system settings.

 ## Technical Details